slevithan/regex/README.md

 ## 🦾 New regex syntax

 Historically, JavaScript regexes were not as powerful as other major regex flavors like PCRE, Perl, .NET, Java, Ruby, and Python.
 With recent advancements and the `regex` package, those days are over.
-Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) (adding lookbehind, named capture, Unicode properties, character class subtraction/intersection, and more), and the `regex` package—with its new flags and powerful new syntax—adds the remaining pieces needed to compete with or surpass other major flavors.
+Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) (adding lookbehind, named capture, Unicode properties, character class subtraction/intersection, and more).
+The `regex` package, with its new flags and syntax, adds the remaining pieces needed to compete with or surpass other major flavors.

 ### Atomic groups